WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 $\color{red}wine\color{black} - beer$

-Yes, wine, because it wins against every other candidate.
+Yes: wine, because it wins against every other candidate.

 A ***==Condorcet Extension==*** is a voting rule that selects a Condorcet winner if a Condorcet winner exists.